Message from the Director

 Welcome, Residency Candidates

-The technological revolution of health care is accelerating, providing unprecedented tools for patient communication, access, monitoring, diagnosis and treatment.
-We intend to harness and explore those advanced while preserving the connection, compassion, and critical thinking that have always been at the heart of primary care practice.
+The technological revolution of healthcare is accelerating, providing unprecedented tools for patient communication, access, monitoring, diagnosis and treatment.
+We intend to harness and explore these advanced tools while preserving the connection, compassion, and critical thinking that have always been at the heart of primary care practice.

 James Schindler, MD, MPH